-- Weather - The Netherlands have a temperate maritime climate due to influences from the North Sea and Atlantic Ocean.
+- Weather - The Netherlands has a temperate maritime climate due to influences from the North Sea and the Atlantic Ocean.
 This climate is characterized by cool summers and moderate winters.
 Daytime temperatures vary between 2°C and 6°C during winter and between 17°C and 20°C during summer.

 - Airports - Amsterdam Airport Schiphol, sometimes referred to as simply Schiphol, is the main international airport of the Netherlands.
 It is located 9 km southwest of Amsterdam, in the municipality of Haarlemmermeer.

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to the Netherlands, since it covers not only the costs of medical problems but also theft and loss of valuables.